ncsl/seek/README.md

         <open run_localization_fieldtrip_v3.m>
         <change directories and variables>
         <run GUI>

-## Docker and Singularity
-TBD
-1. Freesurfer with FSL
-2. MRTrix3
-3. NDReG

 # Pipeline Description
 At a high level, this pipeline is taking neuroimaging data of a patient to produce usable data about the brain's geometry, regional parcellation into atlas regions, connectivity between brain regions measured by white matter tracts, and channel localization in MRI space.